FrancescoRosa3/Vision-Based-Robotic-Grasping-System/README.md

 # Vision-Based-Robotic-Grasping-System
-This repository contains the code for my Master Thesis project.
+This repository contains my Master's Thesis project code.
+That is a *Vision-Based Robotic Grasping System*, based on the **GraspNet-1Billion Network** and the robot **Niryo One**.